How Much Above Asking Price Should I Offer?

 Especially in a seller’s market, carefully and intentionally planning your offer ahead of time can mean the difference between winning and losing a bidding war.
 By researching the housing market, waiving contingencies and potentially offering above the asking price, you can set yourself apart from other potential buyers.

 And remember, getting preapproved for a mortgage is always important, but especially in a competitive home market.
-If you’re ready to take the next step, get a Verified Approval from Rocket Mortgage® today!
+If you’re ready to take the next step, get approved online now!

 Should You Make A Backup Offer On A Home?